skylicht-lab/skylicht-engine/README.md

 <img src="Documents/Media/Samples/lightmap/rasterize_2.png"/>

 ### Samples\LightmappingVertex
-This is a demo of use lightmapper to set indirect lighting color on vertex color.
+This is a demo to use lightmapper to set indirect lighting color on vertex color.

 Engine Components are used:
 - **OBJ Wavefront** loader